20 Standout STEM Engineering and Invention Picture Books

 The Most Magnificent Thing by Ashley Spires

 Ashley wants to make the most magnificent thing.
-But like some times happens, her thing doesn’t turn out like she wants.
+But like sometimes happens, her thing doesn’t turn out like she wants.
 So she gets mad and gives up.
 After a short walk, she starts to feel better.
-And when she goes back to her thing, she sees it with new eyes and makes the a magnificent thing after all.
+And when she goes back to her thing, she sees it with new eyes and makes a magnificent thing after all.
 A great life lesson!
 What do you do when faced with challenges?

 What Do You Do With an Idea? by Kobi Yamada, illustrated by Mae Besom

 One day a child has an idea.
 This special idea is personified as a golden egg which I love.
 It’s a cool way to treat an idea — as a physical thing.
 The child feels better with his idea, he cares for his idea, and he realizes his idea can change the world.
+A perfect picture book for budding inventors.

 If I Built a Car by Chris Van Dusen

-Sitting in the back of his father’s car, a little boy knows he will build something better — a spectacular car with quiet jet engines, retractable wings, a snack bar, and a pool, . . . his car will be able to drive underwater.
-Even if you’re not a big fan of the rhyming text, inventors and dreamers will enjoy the boy’s creative ideas shown in colorful illustrations.
+Sitting in the back of his father’s car, a little boy knows he will create something better — a spectacular car with quiet jet engines, retractable wings, a snack bar, and a pool, . . . his car will be able to drive underwater.
+Even if you’re not a big fan of rhyming text, inventors and dreamers will enjoy the boy’s creative ideas shown in colorful illustrations.

 Papa’s Mechanical Fish by Candace Fleming, illustrated by Boris Kulikov